diogro/expressionVariance-manuscript/main.md

 To account for the mean-variance relation in count data, the remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
 Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed-effects model.
 Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured as the residual standard deviation after fixed effect correction and outlier removal.
+The full annotated pipeline is available at [the github repository ayroles-lab/ExpressionVariance](https://github.com/ayroles-lab/ExpressionVariance).

 ## Gene expression variance across-tissue correlation